nicocossiom/orbitdb/docs/TYPESCRIPT.md

 Orbitdb typescript definitions are bundled with orbitdb starting from version 1.0.1.
 No extra steps required.

-## Why are types are manually written?
+## Why are the typing definitions manually written?

 Orbitdb is written in pure Javascript, and although it contains JSDoc with type annotations, they are not well typed and have issues since their intended use is to provide documentation for the generated [API website](http://api.orbitdb.org).
 Since generating typescript definitions from the JSDoc was not a valid option, it was decided to mantain manual definitions, since the alternative would be to migrate the source code to typescript, or redo the API website.